Mounim > Portfolio > Manos

-We wanted to design about territory control and bluffing, after we made some paper prototypes we managed to create a version of the game that was both easy to understand and fun to play.
-After several iteration the programmers started to implement the mechanics into the engine.
+Our team’s goal was to design a territory control and bluffing game, and we began by creating paper prototypes.
+Through several iterations, we were able to develop a version of the game that was both easy to understand and fun to play.
+The programmers then implemented the mechanics into the game engine.

-In order to create our playfield we put a projector in a box with a hole in the bottom and placed it on a tower built of books and chairs.
-It looked primitve and home-brewed but it worked.
-Besides the projector we used the Peregrine Glove: a glove with electrical circuit on the fingers, which send out a keyboard command if you push those together two fingers or make a gesture.
+To create our playfield, we used a projector placed in a box with a hole in the bottom and set it on a makeshift tower of books and chairs.
+It may have looked primitive, but it worked effectively.
+In addition to the projector, we utilized the Peregrine Glove, a glove with electrical circuits on the fingers that could send out keyboard commands when certain fingers were pressed together or when certain gestures were made.
 These signals were linked to triggers in Unity.

 The Leap Motion Controller was used to detects hand position and gestures.
 The player could hover their hand over the playfield to select a tile to place a card on.